talbspx/env/README.md

 If you set the `envDefault` tag for something, this value will be used in the case of absence of it in the environment.

+If you set the `envPrefix` tag for a struct, this value will be prefixed to any env var name in the nested struct.

 By default, slice types will split the environment value on `,`; you can change this behavior by setting the `envSeparator` tag.